 Wearable EEG (electroencephalogram) for sleep monitoring and assessment based on smart textiles.
-Developed by BitBrain from Spain, it’s a single SME project tackling the consumer health market.
+Developed by BitBrain from Spain, it’s a single SME project tackling the consumer health market (duration of 12 months, from April 2021 to April 2022).
 The goal is to build and commercialise an accessible and reliable EEG device based on smart textiles for self-managed sleep monitoring.
 It will be combined with a software for automated data processing and evaluation of sleep quality (automated sleep assessment).

-Body Care is a medical device for the prevention of bedsores, a joint project by two SMEs from Portugal: Sensing Future and Nanopaint.
+Body Care is a medical device for the prevention of bedsores, a 12-month joint project (April 2021 – April 2022) by two SMEs from Portugal: Sensing Future and Nanopaint.
 It’s an innovative mattress cover with pressure sensors to be installed on hospital beds, with the goal of identifying and measuring critical bedsore parameters.
 The software will alert the medical team when the patient is required to have mobility, resulting in a significant reduction in pressure ulcers.

-Textile integration of a new sensor technology to measure respiratory parameters in an accurate and non-invasive way is a project developed by two SMEs: StepUp Health Solutions from Denmark and Imbut from Germany.
+Textile integration of a new sensor technology to measure respiratory parameters in an accurate and non-invasive way is a 12-month project (April 2021 – April 2022) developed by two SMEs: StepUp Health Solutions from Denmark and Imbut from Germany.
 Previous prototypes have successfully measured the respiratory rate and estimated ventilation in various conditions, including intense exercise.
 Combined with other sensors, such as an ECG and an IMU, the new product will provide many insights that might transform several fields.
 This project could also allow for turning the prototypes into mass manufacturable smart clothing.

-Sambasoft is a joint health project by three SMEs: B-Sens from Belgium, Somni from the Netherlands, and Elasta from Belgium.
+Sambasoft is a 12-month joint health project (April 2021 – April 2022) by three SMEs: B-Sens from Belgium, Somni from the Netherlands, and Elasta from Belgium.
 Together, they aim to develop a fully operational prototype of an ambulatory monitoring system to dynamically detect movements of the vertebral column using optical fiber sensors integrated in a textile.
 Coupled with a user-friendly interface, this solution will be useful for easing low back pain, a condition that affects 70% of people in industrialised countries.

 Smart Care Textile is a solution to support caregivers, proposed by four SMEs: Texible, Sturiatronic and Arkulpa from Austria, and FMB care from Germany.
-They have come together to develop a washable textile sensor, not noticeable when placed under bed sheets.
+The project has a 12-month duration (April 2021 – April 2022).
+They SMEs have come together to develop a washable textile sensor, not noticeable when placed under bed sheets.
 The textile will provide caregivers with all care-related information and trigger alarms to the nurse call system.
 It aims to alleviate a common problem in caregiving, i.e. not enough caregivers compared to the number of people in need of care (the at-night ratio is 1:50).
 What results in overloaded caregivers and accidents.
 The project will build upon the established product called Texible Wisbi, which measures wetness and bed exit.